Close

 ACTIVE

-Through the Mapping for Climate Resilient Cities Programme, HOT is supporting the development of a thriving ecosystem focused on the creation, interpretation, and use of maps to respond to and reduce climate risks in urban areas across four priority regions in Latin America.
-In collaboration with the Open Government Partnership (OGP), we are working with six municipalities and states in Mexico, Ecuador, Chile, and Brazil.
+Through our Mapping for Climate Ready Cities program, HOT is supporting the development of a thriving ecosystem focused on the creation, interpretation, and use of maps to respond to and reduce climate risks in urban areas across four priority regions.
+This project page highlights our work in Latin America.

 Summary